 Grape Road: This road in Mishawaka is the place where just about everything you would want to purchase is located.
 From Best Buy to Meijer to lots of places to eat.

 The Grotto: This is a replica of the Grotto at Lourdes, France.
 It is located behind the Sacred Heart Basilica, and is a great place to reflect and pray.

 Hesburgh Library: This tall and massive building facing the stadium serves as a memorial library for Father Theodore Hesburgh, CSC, who was once the president of Notre Dame.
 The library’s basement, 1st and 2nd floors act as more of a social study atmosphere and the upper floors are where you go if you do not want to see anyone while you study.

 Huddle Mart: Convenience store located on first floor of LaFun.

 JACC: The Joyce Athletic and Convocation Center is home to several of our varsity teams.
 It also houses Notre Dame’s infamous pep rallies.

-LaFun: The student center on campus.
-LaFortune’s first floor has a Burger King, Subway, Pizza Hut, the Huddle Mart, the Lafortune Information Desk, Starbucks, huge TV lounges, and ample eating/study space.
-The basement has the University Hairstylists, a FedEx drop box, Anthony Travel Agency, a florist, a billiards place, a computer lab, and more eating/study space.
+LaFun: The student center on campus, formally known as LaFortune.
+LaFortune’s first floor has Smash Burger, Subway, the Huddle Mart, the Lafortune Information Desk, Starbucks, huge TV lounges, and ample eating/study space.
+The basement has Taco Bell, Pizza Hut, the University Hairstylists, a FedEx drop box, Anthony Travel Agency, a florist, a billiards place, a computer lab, and more eating/study space.

 Library Circle: The pickup and drop off spot on the east side of the Hesburgh Library.